-Because CO2 has a long atmospheric residence time, 17 immediate action to reduce emissions and increase sequestration allows its atmospheric concentration to be stabilized at a lower level.
-18 Policy instruments to promote cost-effective implementation of a portfolio of options covering virtually all emissions sources and sequestration options are available for the short term.
-Implementation of policy instruments at a national level, and cooperation at an international level, would reduce the overall cost of achieving a carbon reduction target by providing access to more low-cost mitigation/sequestration options.
+Because CO2 has a long atmospheric residence time, 16 immediate action to reduce emissions and increase sequestration allows its atmospheric concentration to be stabilized at a lower level.
+17 Policy instruments to promote cost-effective implementation of a portfolio of options covering virtually all emissions sources and sequestration options are available for the short term.
+Such policy instruments are discussed below.

-The effectiveness of such policies is determined by the technical feasibility and cost-effectiveness of the portfolio of options they seek to promote, their interaction with other policies that have unintended impacts on CO2 emissions, and their suitability given the institutional and socioeconomic context (Raupach et al., 2004).
-This means that the effectiveness of the portfolio can be limited by factors such as
+The effectiveness of the policies is determined by the technical feasibility and cost-effectiveness of the portfolio of measures they seek to promote, their interaction with other policies that have unintended